GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I am never satisfied until I have said as much as possible in a few words, and writing briefly takes far more time than writing at length.
+> ### Right now you are a prisoner of each application you use.
+You have only the options that were given you by the developer of that application.
 >
-> ~ *Carl Friedrich Gauss*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts